 High school teams from around the state will compete in statewide culinary and management competitions at Oregon Restaurant & Lodging Association Educational Foundation’s 2019 ORLAEF ProStart Invitational, sponsored by Sysco.
 Culinary students prepare a three-course gourmet meal in 60 minutes in front of a crowd using only two butane burners, without access to running water or electricity.
 Management teams will develop a restaurant concept and present to a panel of judges at a simulated business exposition in the management competition.

 2019 INVITATIONAL TEAMS: Century High School, Hillsboro Teacher: Kristi Moe Mentor: Keith Folkestad, Old Spaghetti Factory Culinary Team: Lauryn Richardson, Markus Cadiz, Maliya Saephanh, Marvin Madarang, Bethany Gold Management Team: Marc Velicaria, Damon Latimer-Marquez, Anthonette Molo Crook County High School, Prineville Teacher: Macy Hagensee Mentor: Doug McFarland, Brasada Ranch Culinary Team: Tabitha Post, Samantha Bond, Mackenzie Sutherlin, Carlos Vaca, Hayden Benson McMinnville High School, McMinnville Teacher: Krista Carpino Culinary Team: Bryan Lara-Barragan, Harper Eacret, Finn Reuter, Melea Wilder, Ryan Bebout Management Team: McKenna Carlson, Ricardo Morales, Ailie Johnson McNary High School, Keizer Teacher: Wendy Bennett Mentors: Irina Bakun, former ProStart student and Austin Stinson, Sybaris Culinary Team: Madelyn Hurst, Rebecca Hall, Isaac Mallery Newberg High School, Newberg Teacher: Jane Eilert Mentor: Val Daniel, Newberg School District Nutritional Services Culinary Team: Rohan Hansen, Aiden Hansen, Sean Vriese, Jadon Lutz, Calista Mault Management Team: Payton Madarieta, Donovan Lewis North Salem High School, Salem Teacher: Maryann Davis Mentor: Alejandro Hernandez Culinary Team: Ester Angulo, Melissa Salgado, Ashley Smith, Carmen Guerro, Josh Black Seaside High School, Seaside Teacher: Chelsea Archibald Mentor: John Newman, Newmans 988 and Geoff Gunn, Pacific Way Café Culinary Team: Gavin Meyer, Mason Shamion, Cyrus Knox, Luis Moreno, Shelby Rhodes South Salem High School, Salem Teacher: Laura Hofer Culinary Team: Kristen Derting, Helen Taylor, Max Rock, Anthony Salisbury Management Team: Samantha Martin, Connor Richman, Malachai Carter Willamette High School, Eugene Teacher: Martha Humphreys Mentor: Cole Barnhardt, former ProStart student Culinary Team: Shane Wilder, Logan Weller, Samantha Thompson, Makayla Schweitzer Management Team: Jessica Barnhardt, Miriam Gutierrez, Taylor Woolett, Makenzie Crawford, Kacie Padilla For more information, visit the ProStart Invitational page.
-If you'd like to volunteer at the event and be a judge, complete the application form or contact Wendy Popkin for more information.
-In November 2018 Metro's Sustainability and Food Waste team gave a presentation to ProStart teachers on food systems, food waste and climate change.
-Click the links to access the Metro Sustainability curriculum, presentation and additional resources.
+If you'd like to volunteer at the event and be a judge, complete the application form or contact Wendy Popkin for more information. |

 Categories